skullchap/chadstr/README.md

 # chadstr.h
 ### Chad Strings - The Chad way to handle strings in C.

-One str(...) macro to handle them all. //not completely finished
+One str(...) macro to handle them all.

 ### Examples Usage:
 ```c